jopensar/sRBM-sampler/README.md

 ### Usage ###
 See the included script read_me.R for step-by-step instructions on how to use the code.

-The original MATLAB version of the sampler can be found [here](https://bitbucket.org/jopensar/srbm-sampler/).
+The original MATLAB version of the sampler can be found at [https://bitbucket.org/jopensar/srbm-sampler/](https://bitbucket.org/jopensar/srbm-sampler/).